 SWI_OBS_FORMAT

 The SWI_OBS_FORMAT tag is used to indicate whether the file generated by the SWI package is a binary file or a text file.
 If the file is a binary file, it also used to specify whether the file has single precision or double precision numbers.
 SWI_OBS_FORMAT is followed by “ASCII” to indicate that the SWI output file is a text file.
 SWI_OBS_FORMAT is followed by to values for a binary file.
 “Binary Single” indicates a single precision SWI output file.
-“Binary double” indicates a single precision SWI output file.
+“Binary Double” indicates a single precision SWI output file.
 None of the values for the SWI_OBS_FORMAT tag are case sensitive.

 TOTAL_NUMBER_OF_OBSERVATIONS